 From mental illness to other mental deficiencies, there are a number of causes for non-compliant behavior.
 It’s important that professionals entrusted with treating patients who have trouble fulfilling clinical requests or processing commands remain patient, resilient, and professional under all conceivable circumstances.

-Treating a Compliant Patient
+Non Compliant Patient

 Understanding the Non-Compliant Patient